-So why does the lawn mower leak gas from the air filter?
-The most common reason the mower leaks gas from the air filter is because it was tipped over with the carburettor side facing down.
+So why does the lawnmower leak gas from the air filter?
+The most common reason a mower leaks gas from the air filter – it was tipped over with the carburetor side facing down.
 But there are other possible reasons:

 - Choke sticking

 When a mower clogs with grass, it’s very tempting just to tip it over and clean it.
 This, unfortunately, allows fuel to get into places it shouldn’t.
 If the mower is tipped over with the carburetor side down, gas will flood out of the carburetor and soak the air filter.

 You may also find the mower hard to start, running rough and often blowing black smoke.
 This is a sure sign that the air filter is soaked in gas.
 The fix is simple – remove and replace the filter.

 Air Filter – A gas-covered filter will choke the engine, causing rough running and black, and often results in nonstarting.

 This condition is known as flooding, and it’s easy enough to fix.
 We’ll cover it right here in this post.